ezrosent/art-rs/README.md

 We currently do heap allocations for all new interior nodes and leaf nodes.
 At the very least interior nodes could probably benefit from slab allocation.

+### Space-optimized Prefix Caching
+Because real-world map workloads are often skewed towards a small subset of the keys, it should be possible tune the prefix cache to store a small subset of keys.
+This would reduce the space overhead of the cache while still hopefully preserving most of the performance gains.

 [1]: See section 4 of the paper for more information on this.
 In this code, it is encapsulated by the `Digital` trait, which has implementation for common